 It All Starts in the Woods

-When the cold, blistery days of winter begin to shift towards the warming trends of spring, we begin placing taps on the maple trees in the sugarbush, with most of the maple trees being sugar and black maple.
+When the cold, blistery days of winter begin to shift towards the warming trends of spring, we begin placing taps on the maple trees in the sugarbush.
+Most of the maple trees, that are tapped, are a combination of sugar and black maple.
 This is the first step towards the production of maple syrup.

 These taps are connected to an interconnected network of tubing that protects the sap from debris, helps keep it cool in transport, and protects the woods from having to run heavy equipment for collection.
 Additionally, we utilize tapping guidelines that are heavily-geared towards the long-term protection and sustainability of the trees.

 At the end of the tubing is the sugarhouse.
 This is where the evaporation of water from the maple sap takes place, which is the process for how the sap is turned into maple syrup.
 The water is evaporated from the sap and carmelization of the remaining sugar brings out the delicious maple flavor.

 The evaporator is 2.5 feet wide and 10 feet long.
 When running at full capacity, the boiler will evaporate 90 gallons of water per hour.
 The evaporator is a combination of traditional roots and modern improvements.
 The traditional roots of our maple syrup production uses wood, a renewable energy that we can process on our own.
 And the modern improvements come in the former of a tighter air delivery system that increases combustion efficiency.
 The results are an evaporator that uses less wood, produces less pollution, and makes more maple syrup.